 What may be an even greater aspect of the 8(a) Program is a participant’s ability to form a joint venture or team to bid on contracts.
 This gives 8(a) firms the ability to fulfill larger contracts that they may not be able to handle alone, while also developing industry relationships.
 Interested in learning more about the 8(a) Program and its requirements?
 Find that information here.

 The Small Business Administration created this program to assist businesses in economically depressed areas who often face greater business disadvantages.

 While not restricted to minority-owned businesses, the HUBZone program can be a boon to your organization if you qualify.
-This two-minute video gives a quick overview, as well as details on how to participate in the program.

 Which resources have you leaned on as you strive for success as a minority-owned business?